 Because we are what other people make us into, being dislodged from love is an ultimate crisis of self; a Break-Up is a literalised metaphor for a tearing apart, a separation of identities.
 (I have written on different loves, and on the biology and philosophy of love, before here & here).
 And no one wants that pain to happen, needlessly, again.
 That is why learning and predicting a good relationship is advisable.

 And it can be predicted, by Professor John Gottman to a confidence interval of 94%.
 Within five minutes of being with a couple, Gottman knows if they will stay together, or break up.
-It sounds like mentalist or Sherlock Holmes quackery but it is legitimate.
-Mathematically minded Gottman studied psychology at MIT and Harvard.
+It sounds like mentalist or Sherlock Holmes quackery and perhaps it is.

 His book, The Seven Principles of Making Marriage Work clarifies what ruins marriages and what makes a marriage thrive, statistically.
 For one thing, his findings refute the compatibility model of love—where two people fit one another from the start.
 69% of relationship issues never end, so accepting them rather than resolving them is key.
 Quite obvious when you think about it: